A-DYB/warframe-weapon-simulator/Readme.md

 # Pocket Simulacrum
-This uses the Monte Carlo method.
-That means using random sampling, many simulations are averaged to get the result.
+Using random sampling, many simulations are averaged to get the result.

-Most things are implemented with the exception of some weapon specific functionality (see below: Things that may not be added).
-Melee attack spacing uses the time to complete the moveset divided by the number of hits.
+Simulations are only allowed to run until 20 seconds for performance reasons.

 ![](images/simulation.png)